dwhiffing/fury/content/aar/pf/pf3/pf3_bl/body.md

 air defenses in place were unable to engage missiles.
 Was that intentional?
 I’m assuming that this is a database issue.
 I can’t believe that a Vulcan cannon couldn’t shoot at something the size of a small plane.
-My luck held!
+My luck held\!
 No explosion from the impact.

 With the missile attacks in progress, I launched the F-5As and F-5Es in pairs.
 They turned out to be effective in intercepting the missiles.